-Upon receiving an application for a permit under these Regulations, and prior to holding a hearing and rendering a decision, the TDRB shall obtain from the applicant the following:
+Upon receiving an application for a permit under this regulation, and prior to holding a hearing and rendering a decision, the TDRB shall obtain from the applicant the following:

 - 1. A description of the extent to which any watercourse will be altered or relocated as a result of the proposed development. - 2.
 Written comment on the project from the Department of Environmental Conservation. - 3.
 Subdivisions and New Development must also furnish base flood elevation data. - 4.
 New Construction or Substantial Improvement to Structures must also furnish: - a.
 Where applicable, a site plan that depicts the proposed development, all water bodies, Special Flood Hazard, floodways, any existing and proposed drainage, any proposed fill and pre and post development grades, and the elevation of the proposed lowest floor, as referenced to the same vertical datum as the elevation on the current Flood Insurance Rate Maps; - b.
-Where floodproofing is used in lieu of elevation, the elevation, in relation to mean sea level, to which any structure or substantial improvement has been floodproofed; - Certification from a registered professional engineer or architect that the floodproofed structure meets the floodproofing criteria of subsection 9.1 of the National Flood Insurance Program.
+Where floodproofing is used in lieu of elevation, the elevation, in relation to mean sea level, to which any structure or substantial improvement has been floodproofed; - c.
+Certification from a registered professional engineer or architect that the floodproofed structure meets the floodproofing criteria of subsection 9.1 of the National Flood Insurance Program.

-All applications for proposed development in the FH Overlay shall be sent by the Administrative Officer to the State National Floodplain Insurance Program Coordinator at the Vermont Agency of Natural Resources, Department of Environmental Conservation, River Management Section for comment in accordance with 24 V.S.A. § 4424.
-A copy of the application shall be submitted to VT ANR at least 30 days prior to the date of the public hearing.
+All applications for proposed development in the FH Overlay shall be sent by the Administrative Officer to the State National Floodplain Insurance Program Coordinator at the Vermont Agency of Natural Resources, Department of Environmental Conservation, River Management Section.
+A permit application will only be considered complete and ready for action following the receipt of comments or the expiration of 30 days from the date the application was mailed to the Agency, whichever is soon.

-For any permit application involving the alteration or relocation of a watercourse, the Administrative Officer shall notify adjacent communities, the Administrator of the National Flood Insurance Program, and the Stream Alteration Engineer at the Vermont Agency of Natural Resources, Department of Environment Conservation, River Management Section.
+For any permit application involving the alteration or relocation of a watercourse, the Administrative Officer shall notify adjacent communities, the Administrator of the National Flood Insurance Program, and the Stream Alteration Engineer at the Vermont Agency of Natural Resources, Department of Environmental Conservation, River Management Section.
 A permit application will only be considered complete and ready for action following the receipt of comments or the expiration of 30 days from the date the application was mailed to the Agency, whichever is sooner.